February 10, 2023

 • Scoop about 2 tablespoons of dough onto the prepared sheets, leaving a full one inch space border between cookies.

-• Bake for 10-12 minutes, until slightly browned around the edges.
+• Bake until slightly browned around the edges and set in the center, about 12 minutes.

 Did you make this recipe?